In the Age of Information Misinformation Just Doesn't Cut It!

-When she asked what happens to the metal in their loved ones mouth, she was told, “it’s too small to survive the cremation process.”
-She knew this wasn’t true, so she decided to call another funeral home in her area to ask, generally speaking, what happened to the metal.
+When she asked what happens to the metal in their loved ones mouth, she was told, “it’s too small to survive the cremation process”.
+She knew this wasn’t accurate, so she decided to call another funeral home in her area to ask, generally speaking, what happened to the metal.
 They told her “if there is any gold, it just melts away and is gone when the cremation is complete”.
 Again, she knew this to be inaccurate.

-She knows gold and palladium melt at close to 2,000 and 2,800 degrees respectively, and then once they’re brought back to room temperature they just harden.
-Precious metals don’t easily vaporize.
-For example, the boiling point for gold is nearly 5,000 degrees and palladium is just under 4,000 degrees.
-A cremator will never even come close to these temperatures.
-The only metals, for the most part, that a crematory may come in contact with that will potentially vaporize in the retort is zinc with a boiling point of 1660 degrees and mercury at 674.
-There are insignificant amounts of both, on average, in people’s teeth.
-There are no two ways about it - dental prosthetics survive the cremation process and are in the cremated remains after the cremation process is complete.
+She knows gold and palladium have melting temperatures at close to 2,000 and 2,800 degrees F respectively, and then once they’re brought back to room temperature they just harden.
+Precious metals don’t easily disintegrate.
+For example, the boiling point for gold is nearly 5,000 degrees F and palladium is just under 4,000 degrees F. A temperature a retort will never even come close to.
+The only metals that a crematory may come in contact with that will potentially disintegrate in the retort are zinc and mercury with boiling points of 1660 and 674 degrees F. There are no two ways about it - dental prosthetics survive the cremation process and are in the cremated remains after the cremation process is complete.

 She called me because she realized we worked with crematories and knew from experience that we recycle precious metals from the dental profession.
 There was an obvious relationship.

 I asked her not to blast the crematories she spoke with on social media for a number of reasons, but mostly because in the court of public opinion, one bad apple does tend to spoil the bunch, and I know as a whole the crematory profession is doing the right thing.

 “It’s not practical for our facility to recover dental pieces individually to turn over to the family.
 Therefore, we send in all the metal to a trade recycler who adheres to EPA regulations and properly recycles all metal that is left behind after cremation.
 If there are any proceeds from recycling the metal, we donate that money to charity.”